 "How long is my negative test good for?"
 This calculator would help determine the probability that you remain uninfected at various time points after testing negative.
 For example, if you test negative in the morning, what's the probability you're still uninfected that evening, or several days later?
 The tool would account for multiple tests taken at different times, varying test sensitivities, and changing exposure risks over time.

 "Are you still contagious?"
 This calculator would be particularly useful for determining when it's safe to visit others after an infection.
 It would estimate the probability that someone is no longer contagious based on factors like when their symptoms resolved, recent negative test results, and the specific tests used.
-The model would incorporate clinical data on contagiousness duration, test performance characteristics, and viral rebound patterns—including how these vary based on treatments like Paxlovid.
+The model would incorporate clinical data on contagiousness duration, test performance characteristics, and viral rebound patterns—including how these vary based on Paxlovid treatment.

 Please reach out at yourcovidrisk@gmail.com.
 Your feedback is important and will help improve the tool.